 What do designers need to know when working with these approaches?

-As companies have adopted lean and agile ways of operating, challenges have arisen for UX designers as they try to adapt their own human-centered design process to these approaches.
+As companies have adopted Lean and Agile ways of operating, challenges have arisen for UX designers as they try to adapt their own human-centered design process to these approaches.
 Some of these challenges exist across both Lean UX and Agile UX:

 - Getting to the right level of documentation.
-Both lean and agile approaches emphasize the importance of building working products rather than focusing on documentation.
-For UX designers, certain types of documentation are crucial to exploring and evolving the product, for example IA diagrams or wireframe prototypes.
-Some approaches for overcoming this challenge include focusing on more lightweight documentation, such as whiteboard sketches or paper prototypes.
+Both Lean and Agile approaches emphasize the importance of building working products rather than focusing on creating documentation.
+For UX designers, certain types of design artifacts are crucial to exploring and evolving the product, for example, information architecture (IA) diagrams or wireframes.

 Contributing value beats process dogma